 This method is also known as the introduction, body, and conclusion.
 Where the hamburger buns are the introduction and the conclusion.
 And the main ingredients are the body paragraphs of the essay.

 Follow this method to know how to start an essay.

 “How to Start an Introduction for an Essay?”

 The introductory paragraphs of any piece of writing hold the most importance.
 They help to grab the reader’s attention and make them decide whether or not they should invest their time.
-Similarly, in an essay, the introduction acts as a roadmap and sets the tone for the content of the rest of the essay.
+Similarly, the introduction acts as a roadmap and sets the tone for the content of the rest of the essay.